 As a freshman last season, Starks played in six games and made the most of his opportunity as a short-yardage back with a pair of touchdowns.
 Willing to do whatever it took to get on the field was an apparent endearing quality for the coaching staff.

 Given success in the past, an increased role seems to have materialized this year.
 In four games, Starks has averaged nearly four yards per carry and found the end zone twice.
 Another possible emerging facet of his game is 70 receiving yards on two catches.

-All signs point to the coaching staff of the Bruins being pleased with Starks on a weekly basis.
-Can’t argue with his production.
-Many might have seen the results coming, in fact, after watching him not long ago during the brand’s All-American Bowl in Florida.
+Signs point to the Bruins’ coaching staff being pleased on a weekly basis.
+And remember, even with Notre Dame commits Julian Love and Troy Pride on the field, many could see the results coming after watching Starks during the brand’s All-American Bowl in Florida.